Hassan-Ullah/Stop-Watch/README.md

+# Stop Watch
-A simple code about timer where you can start the time, stop and reset.
+A simple code about Stop Watch where you can start the time, stop and reset.
 Just for fun:)

-# Timer